Borrowed Bites

 Caramel butterscotch sauce dripping off rolls with graphic overlay.

-This Easy Rhodes Monkey Bread (w/ butterscotch pudding) uses frozen dough to make the best cinnamon pull-apart bubble bread!
+This easy Monkey Bread (w/ butterscotch pudding) uses frozen rolls to make the best cinnamon pull-apart bubble bread!
 Drenched in a gooey, ultra-smooth sauce, this perfected version of your favorite breakfast treat can be made overnight or on the day-of with just 5 ingredients and 10 minutes of hands-on time.
 Perfect for any busy day, but especially great for Christmas morning!

 Overnight monkey bread on a white serving platter.